Southern Miss College of Education & Psychology

 Students are responsible for reading syllabus content and becoming familiar with course policies and procedures.

-If a student stops attending class and does not complete the appropriate withdrawal papers or procedures with the registrar, that student will be assigned an F. If this is the only class a student is taking then the student must call the USM graduate school to properly withdraw.
+Students may request a withdrawal (W) from the course.
+If this is the only class a student is taking then the student must call the USM graduate school to properly withdraw.

 Virtual classroom attendance and participation is expected.
 Participation is a large part of the grade and consists of the virtual classroom participation and discussion.